DirtyHairy/r77-firmware-ng/README.md

 [Dockerfile](https://github.com/DirtyHairy/r77-firmware-ng-build/tree/master)
 to set up a preconfigured build environment.
-This environment is based upon Debian stretch and contains all dependencies required for building the firmware (including the toolchain).
+This environment is based upon Debian stretch and contains all dependencies required for building the firmware (including the toolchain and qemu-user).

 ## Git submodules